 How to Make Wonton Soup with Frozen Wontons

-Here’s a quick overview of how to make this wonton soup.
-Scroll down to the recipe card at the bottom of the post for complete instructions.
+This soup is sooooo easy, but I’m going to give you a quick overview anyway!
+Jump to the recipe card at the bottom of the post for complete instructions.

-1. Add the chicken broth to a medium-large pot and set over high heat.
-Add the soy sauce, rice vinegar, sesame oil, sweet chili sauce, and the ginger.
-Bring to a boil, stirring occasionally.
+- Add your chicken broth, soy sauce, rice vinegar, sesame oil, sweet chili sauce, and the ginger to a large pot and bring to a boil.

 How long to boil frozen wontons